 For when you have existing credit card debt but still need to make purchases.

-How do 0% balance transfer and purchase rate credit cards work?
+How do 0% intro balance transfer and purchase rate credit cards work?

 Let’s start by looking at what happens when a 0% interest rate offer applies to a balance transfer only.

-Purchases typically attract interest with a balance transfer offer.
+Purchases typically accrue interest with a balance transfer offer.

-Credit cards with a 0% intro APR on balances transfers and purchases let you repay your debt and make interest-free purchases.
+Credit cards with a 0% intro APR on balance transfers and purchases let you repay your debt and make interest-free purchases.

 How to compare credit cards with a 0% intro APR on balance transfers and purchases

 When comparing cards, it’s important to select the type of card that is most suited to your circumstances.
-Let’s take a look at the main features of these cards.
 We’ll examine what you should be looking for and how certain factors can work against each other.

-Types of credit cards with a 0% APR on balance transfers and purchases
+Types of credit cards with a 0% intro APR on balance transfers and purchases

 - Rewards cards.